Everything you wanted to know about camping ...but were afraid to ask

 Find the answers here

-RV and tent campers may arrive as early as noon on Thursday, July 27 to check-in, and stay as late as noon on Monday, July 31 to check-out.
+RV and tent campers may arrive as early as 10am on Thursday, July 26 to check-in, and stay as late as noon on Monday, July 30 to check-out.
 Campers entering the property must have all of the paperwork they received in their camper’s packets ready to go.

 EVERY vehicle must have a pass or it will not be allowed past the property entrance, there are no exceptions to this rule.

 Parking for one vehicle (in addition to RV) is included with each camping pass.
-Additional vehicle passes (limit 2) can be purchased for $70 each.
-The owner of the camping pass must purchase extra vehicle passes through the box office PRIOR to the Festival.
+Additional vehicle passes (limit 1) can be purchased for $70 each.
+The owner of the camping pass must purchase extra vehicle passes through the box office by 6PM on June 22.
 Call the Box Office at 541-345-9263 and purchase your camping vehicle passes today.

 ATVs, dune buggies, golf carts, runaway bumper cars, wheelbarrows and show ponies have no place on the Festival grounds and are thus not allowed.
 This policy is strictly enforced.
 Wagons and bicycles may be used in the camping area, but they are not permitted inside the music venue.